aFarkas/lazysizes/README.md

 **lazysizes** is a fast (jank-free) and self-initializing lazyloader for images (including responsive images ``picture``/``srcset``), iframes, scripts/widgets and much more.
 It may become also your number one tool to integrate responsive images.

-Lazysizes recognises a set of data attributes that work similarly to then new responsive image html spec, but adds powerful additional functionality.
 It can automatically calculate the ``sizes`` attribute for your responsive images, it allows you to share media queries for your ``media`` attributes with your CSS, helping to separate layout (CSS) from content/structure (HTML) and it makes integrating responsive images into any environment really simple.
+It also includes a set of optional plugins to further extend its functionality.

+##Responisve image support (``picture`` and/or ``srcset``)

+Lazysizes is built upon the Responsive image spec and extends it with additional functionality.
+In cases where the browser supports srcset, it simply transforms the `data-*` attribute to `srcset` and in case the browser doesn't support it a polyfill can be used.
+For full cross browser responsive image support you must use either a polyfill like [respimage](https://github.com/aFarkas/respimage) or [picturefill](https://github.com/scottjehl/picturefill) instead, or use the extreme lightweight partial [respimg polyfill plugin](plugins/respimg) or the [responsive image on demand plugin](plugins/rias).
+Alternatively you can simply define a fallback src via the ``data-src`` attribute.

 ##How to